50 Ways to Avoid Catching a Cold This Season

 Give your kids all their own school supplies so they don’t have to share, and remind them not to share drinks, snacks, earbuds, or lip balm either.
 You can also provide your child’s classroom with cold-prevention supplies such as tissues, cleaning wipes, and hand sanitizer.
 Avoid any cold-causing germs your kids did pick up from school from entering your home—and infecting you—by starting a “decontamination” routine the second they walk in the door.
 “The most important step would be for children to wash their hands when entering the home,” Dr. Lighter says.
 Also, clean out their backpacks and wipe them down periodically.
 If they do get sick, here are cold remedies for kids all parents should know.

-It’s not just your own kids you have to worry about: Anytime one of your kid’s friends comes over, they could be bringing germs with them that could then spread to you and your family.
+It’s not just your own kids you have to worry about: Anytime your kid’s friends comes over, they could be bringing germs with them that could then spread to you and your family.
 Wash toys after hosting playdates.
 But if they’re only used by your own child, don’t go nuts.
 “The frequency of cleaning toys depends on how frequently they are used and by how many people,” Dr. Lighter says.
 “As an infectious diseases physician, I don’t think my own children’s toys have ever been washed, as they are predominantly only used by my children.
 In my hospital, however, it is expected and audited that each toy played with gets cleaned after every use.”
 Likewise, if your child has played with another child’s toys (or worse, the toys in the doctor’s office waiting room), make sure they wash their hands afterward.

 But let your kids build immunity

 Although there is not yet a vaccine against the common cold, there is an immunization to protect against its cold-weather companion, the flu.
 Each year scientists create vaccines for the strains they think will be most common, so they’re not 100 percent—but they’re your best shot.
 “It is extremely important to protect oneself and all children against dangerous germs with vaccinations,” Dr. Lighter says.
-As well as keeping up to date with your child’s regular vaccine schedule, the CDC advises everyone over six months to get a flu shot by the end of October.
+As well as keeping up to date with your child’s regular vaccine schedule, the CDC advises everyone over the age of six months to get a flu shot by the end of October.
 Here’s what else needs to be part of your flu-fighting kit this winter.

 Wipe down your home and office